pprahas/EnjoyaGoals/README.md

 # Technologies and Deployment Stack

-EnjoyaGoals is built with React, Node, and Express for the frontend and backend.
-Redux manages state for a seamless user experience.
-Docker and Kubernetes handle deployment, ensuring efficiency and scalability.
-MongoDB manages data storage, while Azure provides cloud infrastructure support.
+- Built with React, Node, and Express for frontend and backend.

+- State management handled by Redux for a seamless user experience.

+- Docker and Kubernetes manage deployment for efficiency and scalability.

+- MongoDB manages data storage.

+- Azure provides cloud infrastructure support.
+-
 # Scrum Documents

 For those interested in diving deeper into the development process and project management of EnjoyaGoals, you can access our Scrum documents in the [`scrum_documents`](/scrum_documents/) folder of this repository.